 This case was moved to the District of South Carolina (Greenville) and was assigned to the Honorable J. Michelle Childs.

-Getman Sweeney is working with the Law Firm of David A. Young, LLC in representing the Plaintiffs in this case.
-Please also see their website regarding this case, Buffets-Overtime.com.
+Getman Sweeney also worked with the Law Firm of David A. Young, LLC in representing the Plaintiffs in this case.

 Case Update — Posted May 4, 2018